-Colleagues, family, and friends established this award in honor and memory of John F. Schafer for the contributions he made to the science of plant pathology through his research, teaching, and service.
+Colleagues, family, and friends established this grant in honor and memory of John F. Schafer for the contributions he made to the science of plant pathology through his research, teaching, and service.

 John F. Schafer